crev-dev/cargo-crev/cargo-crev/src/doc/getting_started.md

 # https://gitter.im/dpc/crev discussion channel.
 ```

-Editing proof is modeled after editing a commit message through `git commit`.
+Editing the proof is modeled after editing a commit message through `git commit`.
 As you can see helpful documentation is available in the editor.
 Don't forget
 to read it at some point.

 When creating a *trust proof* you have to decide on the trust level,
-and and optionally add a comment about the nature of this trust relationship.
+and optionally add a comment about the nature of this trust relationship.

 ## Transitive effective trust

-When you are done, saved the proof and closed the editor, you should be able query
+When you are done, have saved the proof and closed the editor, you should be able query
 all the ids you trust.

 ```text